-Changing Schemas in SQL Server
+How to Rename Schema’s in SQL Server

-Create New Schema SQL Server
+1. Create a New Schema in SQL Server.

 -- Create a new schema in MS SQL Server